 Every major country has one; the Seven Sisters of Canada, the Big Six from Australia and the White Shoe or Charmed Circle firms of New York.
-The firms that are at the pinnacle of the legal game and have earned the prestige as well as that air of mystery that comes along with the title.
+The Magic Circle are firms at the pinnacle of the legal game and have earned the prestige as well as that air of mystery that comes along with the title.

 In the United Kingdom this group of London based commercial firms are referred to as the “Magic Circle”.
 Together they form part of an elite group whose names are world-renowned and are leaders in their specialities, taking on the most notable and industry influencing deals, cases and clients.
 We will be taking a brief look at each firm’s history, their most notable deals, and what opportunities they have to offer to the aspiring lawyer.